opensafely-core/airlock/docs/how-tos/review-a-request.md

+!!! note
+    This page is out of date

 Two output checkers independently review each file and record their decisions using the buttons within Airlock.
 Whilst viewing a file in an Airlock release request, they have the option of: